-This whole roasted cabbage has a crispy, caramelized exterior and soft, silky interior, and comes with a super-savory tomato-mushroom gravy.
-Made with easy-to-find ingredients, it’s an impressive vegetable main course for festive gatherings.
+This whole roasted cabbage has a crispy, caramelized exterior, and a soft, silky interior, and comes with a super savory mushroom gravy.
+Made with simple ingredients, it’s an impressive main course for festive gatherings.

 Cabbage is the poster child of sad winter vegetables, isn’t it?
 It’s sort of a forgotten-about, bottom-of-the-barrel veg many of us rarely see outside of coleslaw.
-A cheap peasant food staple loved in places like Russia, Ireland, and various parts of Europe and Asia.
+A cheap peasant food staple loved in places like Eastern Europe and Ireland.

-With this recipe, I wanted to unearth this vegetable from the depths of the underworld and give it the spotlight it deserves.
+With this brilliant whole roasted cabbage recipe, I wanted to unearth this vegetable from the depths of the underworld and give it the spotlight it deserves.
 After a month of recipe tests, I can honestly say I accomplished that goal, and I’m so excited to share this dish with you.

-My first course of action was looking at the whole roasted cabbage recipes that were already online.
+My first course of action was looking at the recipes that were already online.
 They all used the same technique: season a head of cabbage, roast it for a couple of hours, serve with a sauce.

 On my first attempt, the cabbage turned beautiful and the flavor profile was perfect.
 But while the outside was charred, savory, and addictively delicious, the inside was bland and still had a decent amount of crunch.
-Then I thought, why don’t I cut into it before roasting?
+Not ideal.
+Then I thought, why don’t I cut into the cabbage before roasting?

 Cutting into the cabbage before roasting turned out to be the key to the most flavorful, perfectly-textured whole roasted cabbage.
-This has a deeply savory, caramelized outer layer with crispy edges and a sweet, silky interior, with a rich tomato-mushroom gravy served alongside.
+This has a deeply savory, caramelized outer layer with crispy edges and a sweet, silky interior, with a rich tomato-mushroom gravy drizzled over the top.

 Between the smoked paprika-mustard glaze, the tomato sauce, and the charred edges, this cabbage has the vibe of vegetarian cabbage rolls, but with considerably less fuss.
 It’s the perfect vegan main course, especially for when you wanna impress your guests (like on Thanksgiving).